 No matter what, you're in a race against time to gather the evidence, build a case, and then rush back to Sherlock's home of 221B Baker Street to smugly read out your theory.
 It's a thrilling chase that's lost none of its charm, even half a century after it was published.

 Best of the rest

 Looking for something a little spooky but not too scary?
 Disney's Haunted Mansion board game is an excellent choice.
-It's the tabletop equivalent of trick or treating with your kids - you're enjoying all the fun of Halloween without the horror.
+It's the tabletop equivalent of trick or treating with your kids - you're enjoying all the fun of Halloween board games without the horror.

 Because it's based on the Disney ride, your goal is to 'socialize' with as many of the mansion's ghosts as possible by collecting their cards.
 A few give you points there and then, while others offer a bigger pay-out later if you can complete the set.
 That leaves you with a fun conundrum: do you go for a quick and easy buck or hold out for a larger payday?
 Seeing as your opponents will be weighing up the same problem, you can foil their plans by going after the ghosts they need.

 However, that doesn't mean players are your only issue; the ride's iconic Hitchhiking Ghosts are here to cause chaos too.
 If they pass through your token on their travels around the board, you'll be left with a 'Haunt' card - and the only way to get rid of them is by using up one of your limited actions each turn.
 Because the person with the most Haunt cards at the end is penalised, you've got to balance gathering ghosts with keeping yourself safe.